SYS-Topics: Why you shouldn’t use SYS-Topics for Monitoring

 4. It’s hard to monitor broker clusters with SYS-Topics

-HiveMQ SYS-Topics expose statistics only for the current cluster node.
-If someone would like to build a custom monitoring solution based on SYS-Topics, MQTT connections to all cluster nodes need to be established.
+If someone wants to build a custom monitoring solution based on SYS-Topics, MQTT connections to all cluster nodes need to be established.
 Typically MQTT clusters are behind a load balancer, so often it’s not even possible to connect to a specific cluster node.
-Monitoring integrations with e.g. Graphite are built with clustering in mind and so it’s easy get a quick health overview of the whole cluster.
-That’s much harder to do with SYS-Topics.
+Monitoring integrations such as Graphite are built with clustering in mind and so it’s easy to get a quick health overview of the whole cluster.
+That’s much harder to achieve with SYS-Topics.

 5. The monitored channel should be separated from the monitoring channel

 A good monitoring practice is to use a dedicated monitoring channel instead of using the same channel you are monitoring.
-With MQTT brokers this means that if you are monitoring the MQTT communication, you shouldn’t use MQTT (SYS-Topics) to monitor the MQTT communication.
+With MQTT brokers, this means that if you are monitoring the MQTT communication, you shouldn’t use MQTT (SYS-Topics) to monitor the MQTT communication.
 It’s the same as: Don’t use e-mail alerts for monitoring e-mail servers.
 If the MQTT communication is not available for any reason, you won’t get any monitoring data.
-The monitoring data may be most valuable especially when something bad happened.
-So if you’re relying on these data for alerting you may have a problem.
-If you’re using a dedicated monitoring channel like JMX, Graphite or Nagios, a problem with the MQTT communication should not affect your monitoring.
+The monitoring data may be most valuable especially when unexpected occurs.
+If you rely on this data for the alert, you may have a problem.
+If you’re using a dedicated monitoring channel such as JMX, Graphite, or Nagios, a problem with the MQTT communication should not affect your monitoring.

-MQTT SYS-Topics are useful for debugging and developing MQTT applications but are not optimal for monitoring MQTT deployments and alerting operation teams in case something bad happened.
-Dedicated monitoring interfaces like JMX do a better job at monitoring and provide better flexibility.
+MQTT SYS-Topics are useful for debugging and developing MQTT applications but are not appropriate for monitoring MQTT deployments or alerting operation teams to possible problems.
+Dedicated monitoring interfaces like JMX do a better job at monitoring and provide greater flexibility.